jon429r/Monocular-Binocular-Depth-Estimation/Game_Plan/V1_game_plan.md

-1. data collection
+1. data collection dataset and dataloader

-Using KITTI data set
+Using KITTI data set,

-2. data preperation
+2. data preperation/ transformers
 3. create the model

 cnn with several layers (first attempt will be 3)